ishkin/Proton/docker/README.md

     The `tail –f /dev/null` is the command to execute inside the container, and it is used to force the container to continue running and not shut down immediately after starting.

-8. To access the container and run commands from within it:
+8. We still need to fix a problem with initializing the Proton apps in the tomcat server.
+For that, we need to access the container and run commands from within it:

             sudo docker ps # That will provide <container_id> for the proton image. sudo docker exec -it <container_id> bash

-9. (Interim fix for a problem)
+9. We need to remove these apps as the automatic installation did not do the well:

             cd /var/lib/tomcat7/webapps
-            rm -rf AuthoringTool
+            rm -rf AuthoringTool AuthoringToolWebServer ProtonOnWebServer ProtonOnWebServerAdmin

-10. Start the Tomcat server.
+10. Ensure the Tomcat server is started.
-      It is important to note that Tomcat is not started automatically inside the container, and thus needs to be started manually.
-In order to do that, first access the container using the above command and then do:
+      If the docker image does not start Tomcat automatically, we need to do that.
+You can use the second command to figure out tomcat7 status and if running, no need to start it again, but starting an already started service is harmless:

             service tomcat7 start
             service tomcat7 status # THIS SHOULD RETURN: Starting Tomcat servlet engine tomcat7